onfido/castor/packages/react/README.md

 For example, you might choose UMD module syntax targeting ES5 if your app needs to support IE11 (please note that Castor is not tested in Internet Explorer).

+### Use with TypeScript

+Components extend base prop types with JSX additions.

+When using with TypeScript, always import types from `@onfido/castor-react`.

+Please note that the `@onfido/castor-icons` package is a peer dependency and is required to be installed for types to work properly.
+Yarn and newer versions of npm (using lockfile v2) will resolve it, however otherwise it must be installed manually even if you don't plan to use icons.

 ### Make custom styled components

 You should use props for each component modifier, but it is also possible to create custom styled components.